Navi-gators undergraduate education program

 There are three steps you will need to complete in the application process.

 1. Explore the Fixel Institute – Take a guided tour of our campus with a current student leader.
-Please pay close attention to deadline dates for tour requests.
-We are now scheduling tours for students applying for Summer & Fall 2026 application cycle.
+We are currently completing applicant reviews for the Summer & Fall 2026 application cycle.
+We are expecting tours to resume in early April 2026.

 3. Important Notice: If you are selected for the Navigator program, you will still be required to complete the University of Florida volunteer approval process.
 If selected, we will guide you through this process.